vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 ## Is there a solution to our predicament?

 > Therefore as by the offence of one, judgment came upon all men to condemnation; even so *by the righteousness of one the free gift came upon all men unto justification of life*.
-For as by one man's disobedience many were made sinners, so by the obedience of one many shall be made righteous.
+For as by one man’s disobedience many were made sinners, so by the obedience of one many shall be made righteous.
 {% ct 'Romans 5:18-19' %}

 God did not leave us in our sin, but promised us a path back to life and reconciliation with Him by offering His Son, Jesus Christ, as a substitute for us so we could be justified and made righteous by His perfect life.